top of page

 Concurrent Sessions

-Panel Discussion: Managing Software, Vendor, and the Data Handshake
+Managing Software, Vendor, and the Data Handshake

 The TCA Refrigerated Division has been representing and recognizing Motor Carriers and Suppliers who transport and warehouse temperature-controlled commodities since it was established in 1962.
 The goal is to provide a forum or clearing house for operational, managerial, technological, and workforce development techniques relevant to refrigerated motor carriers.